seydx/homebridge-tado-platform/README.md

 - Delay Switch characteristic with timer (if ``"delaySwitch": true``)
 - Elgato EVE history feature (FakeGato)

+**Delay Switch**
+The Delay Switch (characteristic) can be used for eg. if you have an automation with `Open Window => Thermostat Off / Close Window => Thermostat On` and you want avoid multiple state changes, u can set ``"delaySwitch": true``in your config and change the timer (in seconds) via a third party app.
+If setted correctly, the thermostat will wait eg 60 seconds before switching to ON.

+**Mode / Mode Timer**
+``mode`` for the commands to be sent with. can be 'MANUAL' for manual control until ended by the user, 'AUTO' for manual control until next schedule change in tado° app OR 'TIMER' for manual control until timer ends. ``modeTimer`` for the ``MANUAL`` mode in minutes.

 Each zone in the config.json with ``type: HEATING`` and ``easyMode: true`` is exposed to HomeKit as a HeaterCooler accessory with the features as above and some minor changes:

 - Active: ON | OFF